cougz/ovh-techlabs/README.md

 [![Docker](https://img.shields.io/badge/docker-required-blue.svg)](https://www.docker.com/)
 [![Project Status: Main](https://img.shields.io/badge/Project%20Status-Main%20Project-green.svg)](https://github.com/ovhcloud/ovh-techlabs)

-A comprehensive ecosystem for running technical workshops on OVHcloud infrastructure, combining automated environment provisioning with hands-on tutorial content.
+🚀 **Official source code repository for the OVHcloud TechLabs event** - An invitation-only technical workshop series showcasing OVHcloud's cloud capabilities through hands-on labs and automated infrastructure.

 ## 📊 Project Status

-**Main Project** - This project is under active maintenance and is a core component of OVHcloud's technical enablement strategy.
+**Main Project** - This repository contains the production code used to run official OVHcloud TechLabs events worldwide.
+It is actively maintained as part of OVHcloud's technical enablement and partner education initiatives.

-## 🎯 Overview
+## 🎯 About OVHcloud TechLabs

-OVHcloud TechLabs provides everything needed to run successful technical workshops:
+OVHcloud TechLabs is our flagship technical workshop event designed to provide hands-on experience with OVHcloud services.
+This repository contains the complete platform used to deliver these events:

 - **Automated Infrastructure**: Deploy isolated cloud environments for each workshop attendee
 - **Workshop Content**: Step-by-step tutorials and workbooks for various OVHcloud services